Back To TOP

 Dermatitis in Dogs | Symptoms and Treatment

-Flea Tick and Heartworm Prevention for Dogs
+Flea,Tick,and Heartworm Prevention for Dogs

 Hot Spot Treatment for Dogs

-Bathe your pet regularly with a mild shampoo to help remove any allergens or irritants that may be causing the reaction.
+Bathe your dog regularly with a gentle, hypoallergenic shampoo to remove allergens and debris.

-5. Oral Antibiotics
+5. Consider Oral Antibiotics if Prescribed

 Hot Spot Medications for Dogs

-• Amoxicillin (Amoxil, Polymox, Trimox): Amoxicillin is a commonly prescribed broad-spectrum penicillin antibiotic used to treat a wide range of bacterial infections, including those of the skin.
-It is available in pill form.
+• Amoxicillin (Amoxil, Polymox, Trimox):Amoxicillin is a widely used broad-spectrum penicillin antibiotic that treats various bacterial infections, including those affecting the skin.
+It is typically administered in tablet form.

 Topical Ointment